 The exit pressure from a producer's plant must exceed the pressure in the transmission system for gas to flow.
-If the pipeline pressure rises to a level above that which the injecting party is able to achieve then that producer will be "shut-in", i.e. unable to inject its gas into the pipeline and, therefore, unable to meet its commercial obligations.
+If the pipeline pressure rises to a level above that which the injecting party is able to achieve then that producer will be "shut-in", i.e. unable to inject its gas into the pipeline to meet its commercial obligations.
 The TTP range is therefore set so that:

-- the lower limit is sufficient to allow the transmission owner to maintain sufficient Line Pack in the system to meet its delivery obligations and to provide a cushion against contingencies; and - the upper limit is below the pressure that would shut-in producers.
+- the lower limit is sufficient to allow First Gas to maintain sufficient Line Pack in the system to meet its delivery obligations and to provide a cushion against contingencies; and - the upper limit is below the pressure that would shut-in producers.

 The latter point is important because a producer that is shut-in is likely to experience a shutdown of its production facilities that may take significant time to restart.
 Depending on the size of such a producer, the transmission system could potentially trip into a critical contingency situation.
-This highlights the importance of targeting pipeline pressure within the TTP range, and managing the actual pressure accordingly.
+This highlights the importance of targeting pipeline pressure within the TTP range and managing the actual pressure accordingly.

-Also, the lower the actual pipeline pressure is within the TTP range, the lower will be the producer's compression cost to inject its gas (and the higher will be First Gas' compression cost to transport that gas).
+Also, the lower the actual pipeline pressure is within the TTP range, the lower will be the producer's compression cost to inject its gas (and the higher will be First Gas's compression cost to transport that gas).

 During consultation on the GTAC1, a producer provided Gas Industry Co with some information concerning the interplay between the economics of production and the pressure against which the producer is required to inject.
-That information was provided in confidence but shows there are two costs associated with high backpressures that are experienced by producers:
+That information was provided in confidence but shows:

-- higher back-pressures increase production costs and reduce flexibility.
-Mitigating these effects can be a significant cost to the producer; and - the ultimate recovery of hydrocarbon resources can be adversely affected by higher backpressures.
+- higher back-pressures increase production costs and reduce flexibility; and - the ultimate recovery of hydrocarbon resources can be adversely affected by higher backpressures.